Beyond statistics, dispelling common myths about women in investing

 Looking back

-Over the years, I grew up with the boys and worked hard to keep up with them.
-In a way, that continued when I ventured into a career in the historically male-dominated financial industry.
-Throughout my career so far, I’ve been incredibly lucky to have worked with strong males (and females) who have been in my corner.
-When I was first getting started, I had mentors go out of their way to include me in projects outside of my normal job description as they wanted to see me learn and grow.
+I grew up with the boys and worked hard to keep up with them.
+In a way, that continued when I ventured into a career in the historically men-dominated financial industry.
+Throughout my career so far, I’ve been incredibly lucky to have worked with strong men and women who have been in my corner.
+I’ve had mentors go out of their way to include me in projects outside of my normal job description, and push me to learn and grow.

 Find someone in your corner

 My advice for all investors is to ensure you find an advisor who is in your corner.
-Don’t be afraid to shop around to find a trusted advisor who has your back.
-Someone who will listen, be empathetic, and can help create a financial plan that’s right for you.
-A plan that takes into account all of the things that life can throw your way and has your individual or family goals at the forefront.
-Ask how they are compensated and ensure their pay structure aligns with putting your needs first.
+Don’t be afraid to shop around to find a trusted expert who has your back.
+Someone who will listen, be empathetic, and help create a financial plan that’s right for you—a plan that takes into account everything life may throw your way and has your goals at the forefront.
+Ensure that fees are transparent, fully disclosed and that your advisor's compensation isn't tied to the products they offer.

 Confidence comes first

-At ATB Wealth, one of our goals is to provide confidence to women (and all investors) before we start anything else.
-Generally speaking, I have found in my experience that women can be hard on themselves.
-When completing surveys, they often rate themselves lower than they should, because they’re unsure.
-This can cause female investors to be labelled poorly by surveys.
+At ATB Wealth, one of our goals is to bolster confidence in our investors.
+Generally speaking, I have found that women can be hard on themselves.
+When asked to self-characterize their financial knowledge, they often rate themselves lower than they should, because they may tie mastery of a subject to confidence.
+When this data is aggregated in surveys or anecdotally this can cause women investors to be characterized unfairly as less knowledgeable, when they are in fact very financially literate.

 Women and risk

-Being labeled as “risk averse” can cause female investors to be much more conservative than they need to be.
-They may have been talked down to from a previous advisor, leading to a belief that investing in things like the stock market is just too risky.
-This simply isn’t true - women have the opportunity to excel at investing and again, having the right advisor will help to dispel myths and give you the confidence to navigate the world of risk with ease.
+Being labeled as “risk averse” can cause women investors to be much more conservative than they need to be.
+They may have been talked down to by a previous advisor, leading them to believe that investing in larger arenas like the stock market is just too risky.
+This simply isn’t true.
+While women have proven that they can and do excel at investing, there is room for growth when it comes to more females putting their money to work for them.
+Again, having the right advisor will help to dispel myths and give you the confidence to navigate the world of risk.

 The takeaway

-I encourage more thought leadership regarding women’s perspectives towards investing - both from a qualitative and quantitative perspective.
-Focusing on the data often only tells one half of the story.
-I’ve experienced many strong, confident women get labelled poorly, and I hope that changes.
-Our goal is to support anyone to go after their financial and life goals with confidence, not worrying about what everyone else is saying, thinking or doing.
+I believe that financial institutions and the media need to reframe the differing perspectives and behaviour women bring to investing in a more positive—and accurate—light.
+I’ve watched many strong, confident women get unfairly labelled, and I hope that changes.
+Our goal at ATB Wealth is to support anyone who wants to go after their financial and life goals with confidence.
 We are all stronger, smarter and more capable than the negative voice inside that often tells us otherwise.

 ATB Wealth experts are ready to listen.